photoprism/photoprism-docs/docs/getting-started/faq.md

 `PHOTOPRISM_AUTO_INDEX` and `PHOTOPRISM_AUTO_IMPORT` let you specify how long PhotoPrism should [wait before indexing or importing](https://docs.photoprism.app/getting-started/config-options/#index-workers) newly uploaded files.
 The default setting is 300 seconds, or 5 minutes.
 This is a safety mechanism for users with slow uploads to avoid incomplete file sets, for example when uploading pictures with sidecar files.
 You can therefore reduce the delay if you have a fast connection and usually do not upload stacks of related files such as RAW images with sidecar JPEG and XMP files.

+In some cases, it is also possible that the index is already being updated, so you will have to wait until the process is complete before indexing new files.

 ### I'm having issues understanding the difference between the import and originals folders?

 You may optionally mount an *import* folder from which files can be transferred to the *originals* folder